wonderbird/ansible-for-devops/README.md

 material, so that one can follow along with the examples in the Ansible for DevOps book.

+## Acknowledgements

+This project uses code, documentation and ideas generated with the assistance of large language models.

 ## References

 J. Geerling, _Ansible for DevOps_, 2nd ed.
 Leanpub, 2023.
 Accessed: Apr.
 20,